 Studio Lucy Sanderson is a multidisciplinary practice with a provision to design for equality.
 Conceiving creative projects from initial concept through to production, we hope to inspire for the future of change.

-Lucy Sanderson b.1986 is a British multidisciplinary designer.
-A feminist activist and sociologist using design as a tool to shape environments.
-Sanderson's work manifests materiality, moving image, sculpture, spatial design and photography in response to notions of gender politics and behavioural conditioning constructed through the psyche.
-Sanderson’s work is deeply embedded in the post-digital discourse, curiously observing how the education of tactility through materials can evoke emotion.
+Studio Lucy Sanderson's work manifests materiality, moving image, sculpture, spatial design and photography in response to notions of gender politics and behavioural conditioning constructed through the psyche.
+This process of working is deeply embedded in the post-digital discourse, curiously observing how the education of tactility through materials can evoke emotion.

 Sanderson coined the term, "(every)body deserves equality", 2016 - referring to the 'body' as a glocalised landscape with the premise to perform in society without stereotyping.
 This concept was initially related to acknowledging the lack of people of colour within the feminist discourse, '(every)body' is the groundwork ideology hoping to redefine the notion of sexuality, nationality, age, culture, capital-culture and gender through the means of equality.